MetaMask/snap-7715-permissions/README.md

    - [How to add custom build to Firefox](https://github.com/V00D00-child/metamask-extension/blob/main/docs/add-to-firefox.md)
 5. Once the local build is runing in your browser, you can start interacting with the preinstalled snaps.

-### Making permissions requests using preinstalled gator and kernel snap (web wallet repo)
+### Making permissions requests using preinstalled gator and kernel snap (snap repo)

 1. Head back to the wallet repo:
   - Update the `package/site/.env.local` `KERNEL_SNAP_ORIGIN=npm:@metamask/permissions-kernel`